kaeshay/backpackChat/REFERENCES.md

 - created a very civilized, collaborative community

 # Beast
-an alternate reality game using massively distributed set of websites - https://en.wikipedia.org/wiki/The_Beast_(game)
+an alternate reality game that uses massively distributed set of websites - https://en.wikipedia.org/wiki/The_Beast_(game)
 - embed things in game that require you to take offline actions like making a phone call